MarquisPierre/mmp200/assignments/festival-brief.md

 - List technologies that will be used to develop the site
 - Describe the unique visual style of the site

-**The Creative Brief is a professioanl documents that is shared with the client and team members.
+**The Creative Brief is a professional documents that is shared with the client and team members.
 It should be organized neatly with subtitles and written clearly.
 It should be self-contained and self-explanatory - do not expect people who read it to have any prior knowledge of the project.
 Use complete sentences.**